renovatebot/renovate/docs/development/remote-development.md

 - Editing the docs
 - Running ESLint, Prettier

-To invoke renovte:
+Before you can run Renovate in Gitpod, you must do this **one-time** setup:

+1. Log in to your Gitpod account
+1. Create a [Gitpod environment variable](https://gitpod.io/user/variables) called `RENOVATE_TOKEN`
-- Define Gitpod [Environment Variable](https://gitpod.io/user/variables) RENOVATE_TOKEN.
-Populate it with your GitHub Personal Access Token (PAT)
+1. Copy your GitHub Personal Access Token (PAT) into the `RENOVATE_TOKEN`

-- Run: `yarn run start`
+Now you can run Renovate in Gitpod with `yarn run start`.

 For proper development, use GitHub Codespaces.